-The finished water kefir can be flavored in a secondary ferment with juice, ginger root, fruit or other natural substances and this step creates natural carbonation (and a texture very similar to soda).
+The finished water kefir can be flavored in a secondary ferment with juice, ginger root, fruit, or other natural substances and this step creates natural carbonation (and a similarity to soda).

 My friend Hannah of Kombucha Kamp shares her favorite coconut water kefir recipe and answers some frequently asked questions… Enter Hannah:

-- Add ¼ cup of sugar to the jar, if using.
+- Add the sugar to a half gallon glass jar, if using.

 - Stir thoroughly to dissolve the sugar.

-- Add ¼ cup of kefir grains to the sweetened coconut water.
+- Add the hydrated kefir grains to the sweetened coconut water.

-- Cover with a plastic lid, cloth cover or Fermentation Cap.
+- Cover the jar with a plastic lid, cloth cover secured with a rubber band, or fermentation cap.

 Coconut Water Kefir FAQs: